marcomilon/ezphp/README.md

 ### Requirements

 PHP binaries required to have *Visual C++ Redistributable for Visual Studio 2017* installed on your computer.
-You may have installed in your PC.
 In case you need it you can download it from https://www.microsoft.com/en-us/download/details.aspx?id=48145

 ### Can i use EzPHP on command line (e.g. PowerShell)?